giellalt/lang-smj/smj.md

 ###  Badly assimilated loanwords, some against norm others with no norm

  LEXICON MEKÁNALASJ_BADASS  LOAN!
-Wronly assimilated -lasj adjectives fro SE/NO -isk.
+Wronly assimilated -lasj adjectives from SE/NO -isk.
 Looks derived but isn't since there is no real noun to be derived from.
 Like mekanisk-mekánalasj, but "mekádna" is no real noun!
 Like  METÅVDÅLASJ, but gives the Err/Der tag, so it's only for these wronly/non-derived loan adjectives.